anoma/anoma/tech-specs/src/explore/design/ledger/front-running.md

 #### Pros:
  - Expensive decryptions are only done by a single party
  - Decryption is done asynchronously
- - Does not require foreknowledge
+ - Does not require foreknowledge of proposers
 #### Cons:
- - Larger latency
  - More messaging overhead
  - Requires querying processed state of a proposer